-What this shows is that the QR code is now visible by many people during the pandemic.
+What this shows is that the QR code is now visible to many people during the pandemic.

-Also, many people are becoming curious how QR codes can be used and applied as a contactless method in transactions, in restaurant operations, and so on.
+Also, many people are becoming curious about how QR codes can be used and applied as a contactless method in transactions, restaurant operations, and so on.

 Menu QR code

 The term menu QR codes gain momentum during the last quarter of 2019 up to the year 2020.